steveloughran/hadoop-trunk/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/notation.md

 Example:

     if not exists(FS, Path) : raise IOException

 If implementations may raise any one of a set of exceptions, this is denoted by providing a set of exceptions:

-    if not exists(FS, Path) : raise { IOException, FileNotFoundException}
+    if not exists(FS, Path) : raise [FileNotFoundException, IOException]

-In such cases, listed exceptions that are subclasses of other exceptions are to be preferred, on the basis that they aid diagnosis of problems.
+In such preconditions, if a list of exceptions is to be provided, the earlier elements of the list are preferred to the later entries, on the basis that they aid diagnosis of problems.
+If a set of exceptions is stated

 We also need to distinguish predicates that MUST be satisfied, along with those that SHOULD be met.
 For this reason a function specification MAY include a section in the preconditions marked 'Should:'